Testimonials are one of the most effective ways of humanizing your brand; they serve as…

 When you decide to take the huge step of getting into professional photography, the logical way to promote your work is via your own website.
-However, there is one common problem – unless you have proper knowledge of web design and marketing, you will surely be spinning your wheels, because of the content you publish not reaching the public to the extent you need.
+However, there is one common problem – unless you have proper knowledge of web design and marketing, you will surely be spinning your wheels, because the content you publish is not reaching the public to the extent you need.

 You may ask, “How can I attract people to come to my website?”
 Let us picture for a second what a good website might look like: you enter a carefully crafted website with tags and menus that enable you to locate what you want to find easily.
 Along the way, however, you find that there is more content than what you actually came for when you first clicked the address.
-Visitors rarely stay in just the area they come to see – if the site looks attractive enough, they will likely go visit almost every single work you have published, either because they like it, or because they want to be sure of your reputation or level of competence.
+Visitors rarely stay in just the area they come to see – if the site looks attractive enough, they will likely go visit almost every single work you have published, either because they like it or because they want to be sure of your reputation or level of competence.

 Below, we are going to go through the top ten elements that must be an essential part of your photography site, if your aim is to make your brand successful.

 This seems obvious, really, yet it is the main reason why many photographers fail to get enough exposure to the public.
 It is a common belief that the more you upload to your website, the richer it will be… this could not be further from reality.
 A minimalistic site may get more attention than an overloaded one; because it will show transparency and experience on the part of the website owner in classifying content as well as in designing a friendly interface.